 - the explanatory variable (also known as the independent variable (IV), or the predictor)

 At this point, we will be asking you to “impose” a causal model on your research question, despite the fact that you will not be able to directly evaluate a causal relationship.
 This video defines the two types of variables you will be identifying and shows you how this decision will guide the kinds of graphing you do and the kind of statistical tests that you will ultimately use.
 Please watch the video below.

-After reviewing the material above, Quiz 6 (click here).
+After reviewing the material above, take Quiz 6 in moodle.
 Please note that you have 2 attempts for this quiz and the higher grade prevails.